Courses

 DS-800.
 Forecasting Methods for Business Decisions.
 3 Credits.

-get them prepared for the business decisions.
-Forecasting methods will be evaluated according to the conditions such as under uncertainty, under risk and so on.
+This course will prepare leaders for different forecasting methods and analytical tools to get them prepared for the business decisions.
+Forecasting methods will be evaluated according to the conditions such as under uncertainty, under risk, and so on.

 DS-801.
 Advanced Data Structures & Algorithms.
 3 Credits.

-the trade-offs involved with choosing each data structure, along with traversal, retrieval, and update algorithms.
-It will be covered linked lists, stacks, queues, binary trees, and hash tables.
+This course explores core data structures and algorithms used in everyday applications, the trade-offs involved with choosing each data structure, along with traversal, retrieval, and update algorithms.
+It will cover linked lists, stacks, queues, binary trees, and hash tables.
 Prerequisites: DS-630.

 DS-802 Natural Language Processing